trackit/aws-workflow-live-streaming/README.md

 ### 3. Select the stream for the live Cloudfront distribution

 With a `POST` request to `/streams/{stream_id}/live`, the API will associate the stream with the "live" Cloudfront distribution, setting the Cloudfront live domain to the mediapackage url for this stream.

+Note that a Cloudfront distribution can handle multiple livestream simultaneously.

 ### 4. Stream your content